Discover it® Business Card

 The downside to Discover cards, in general, is their bare-bones structures.
 Unfortunately, other than Discover’s award-winning customer service, there isn’t much to write home about when it comes to cardholder perks.
 Rather than offering a roster of shopping and travel features like other cards, Discover sells itself on providing ongoing value, solid security and quality customer service.

 Leading credit card customer service has long been one of Discover’s advantages and has won it the No. 1 ranking for five of the past seven years in the coveted J.D.
 Power Credit Card Satisfaction Survey.
+The most recent survey has Discover taking the number two spot, just behind American Express.

 Discover’s customer service perks include features like a Free FICO Credit Scorecard, recurring charges dashboard and year-end spending summary.